ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 .. |python:<version>-slim| replace:: ``python:<version>-slim``
 .. _python:<version>-slim: https://hub.docker.com/_/python/

-Within the SKA hosted Continuous Integration infrastructure, development and test images will be periodically purged from the ``nexus.engageska-portugal.pt`` repository after N months, leaving the last version built.
+Within the SKA hosted Continuous Integration infrastructure, development and test images will be periodically purged from the `repository <https://nexus.engageska-portugal.pt/>`_ after N months, leaving the last version built.
 All production images are kept indefinitely.

 This way anyone who looks at the image repository will have an idea of the context of a particular image version and can trace it back to the source.